lukepereira/notebooks/documents/2022-gauge-quiver-cnn/main.md

 particular irreducible representations can be understood as an algebra or even a dynamical system in a differential setting as with Lie Groups.
-Then, the periodic cycles, orbits, or automorphisms are the algebraic structures that bind irreducible representations and for a group structure.
+Then, the periodic cycles, orbits, or automorphisms are the algebraic structures that bind irreducible representations to a group structure.

 Dynkin diagrams first appeared in relation to the classification of simple Lie groups where they describe a basis of roots for a path